 My interests spring from an eclectic background teaching physiology and pharmacology while developing computer-aided molecular graphics and drug design methodology.
-Not surprising, computational chemistry and its focus on molecular recognition became a dominant focus.
+Not surprisingly, computational chemistry and its focus on molecular recognition became a dominant focus.
 In the past, enzyme inhibitors (HIV-protease) and peptide hormones involved in blood pressure regulation (angiotensin and bradykinin) dominated my lab.
-Now experimentally determining precise intermolecular distances in biomolecular complexes has become a focus using modern pulse EPR spectrometers.
+Now, experimentally determining precise intermolecular distances in biomolecular complexes has become a focus using modern pulse EPR spectrometers.

-Specific Research Projects:
+Specific Research Projects

 Inhibitors of dimerization of ErbB tyrosine-kinase transmembrane receptors.
 These receptors are overexpressed in many cancers and are a useful therapeutic target in oncology. (see Yang et al. Chem Biol Drug Design, 76:1, 2010) catalysts.
 (Collaboration with Profs.
 Linda J. Pike and Craig Lockhart, WUSM)

 Steric discrimination between acetylcholine, the substrate, and organophosphates that inhibit acetylcholinesterase (AChE) and serve as neurotoxins.
 (Collaboration with Prof. Terrone Rosenberry, Mayo Clinic)

 Allosteric activators of the enzyme ACE2 for treatment of cardiovascular disease.
 (Collaboration with Dr. Salva Epstein, Division of Cardiology, WUSM)